 Time spent in the Columbia Valley during the winter is special, activities are in abundance, and gliding across the ice, or playing a game of shinny is a great way to spend the afternoon, followed by a soak in one of the Columbia Valley Hot Springs and a snack or cup of cocoa.

-When temperatures start to drop and, Lake Windermere has started to freeze, and the outlying communities have started to stockpile firewood and brace themselves for the annual winter flooding.
+When temperatures start to drop and Lake Windermere starts to freeze, the outlying communities start to stockpile firewood and brace themselves for the annual winter flooding.
 Flooding of the outdoor community skating rinks, and wood for the firepits, that is!

 Ice Skating in the Columbia Valley from North to South